carrotsearch/gatsby-transformer-html/readme.md

 * adding synthetic identifiers to paragraph to make it possible to link to them from content search results.

-Another functional area of the plugin is extracting paragraph-sized text snippets from the page, so that they can be indexed in a client-side
+Another functional area of the plugin is extracting paragraph-sized text snippets from the page, so that they can be indexed in the client-side text search implemented by the [`gatsby-plugin-content-search`](https://github.com/carrotsearch/gatsby-plugin-content-search) plugin.

 The enriched HTML and lists of extracted text snippets are available in Gatsby's GraphQL model for use by other plugins.